zomGreg/ascension_kit/README.rst

 The results are ordered by Average Turns/Ascension (column 5).

+Player files are cached locally for a day to prevent hitting the server too much.

 In cases where turns cannot easily be counted/parsed, I defaulted to 0.

 What's Next, Then?